 Your transactional email strategy might take a little longer to set up than your promotional email strategy, but once it’s set up it’s ready to go time and time again.

-By trying to run your transactional ecommerce email strategy without the help of a dedicated service you’re giving yourself far more work than you need to.
-You can always use the features available through the ecommerce platform your website is hosted on, but the options on these can be very limited.
+By trying to run your transactional ecommerce email strategy without the help of a dedicated email service provider you’re giving yourself far more work than you need to.
+You can always use the features available through the ecommerce platform your online store is hosted on, but the options on these can be very limited.

-Instead, a specialist transactional email service like Sendinblue lets you track real-time analytics to make sure your emails are getting delivered.
+Instead, a specialist transactional email service like Sendinblue lets you track real-time analytics to make sure your emails are getting delivered and do optimization as needed.
 You can also personalize your email templates so they’re on-brand and create a great, consistent customer experience.

 Plugins are great tools for non-techies.
 It’s a way to access the functionalities of an email service directly through your ecommerce platform and synchronize the two systems (particularly handy for managing your ecommerce email contacts).